 Rapid-Growth Markets, particularly in Asia, have the necessary tools available to ease both fiscal and monetary policy allowing growth to resume towards the end of the year.

 A new report issued by the American Trucking Associations is aimed at helping fleets recruit and train qualified truck drivers.

 June volumes at the Port of Long Beach (POLB) were up both annually and sequentially.

-Diesel prices rose another 3.4 cents this week to $3.231 per gallon for the week of December 13, following a 3.5 cent bump for the week of December 6, according to data from the Department of Energy’s Energy Information Administration (EIA).
+Diesel prices rose for the second straight week on the heels of a 12-week span of declining prices, according to the Department of Energy’s Energy Information Administration (EIA).

 As noted in our news section, the NRF is asking that both labor and management issue a statement committing to continue negotiating and working without interruption, even if negotiations extend beyond the September 30th contract expiration.

 The National Retail Federation is calling on labor and management officials to work together to avoid cargo disruptions

 Total container volume—at 696,847 Twenty-foot Equivalents (TEU)—were up 8.75 percent annually and were below May and April, which hit 731,352 TEU and 707,182 TEU, respectively.

 TransCore’s DAT North American Freight Index, which reflects spot market freight availability on its network of load boards in the United States and Canada, posted a 6.3 percent gain in June on an annual basis while setting a same-month record for highest freight volume in the month of June.